 A Good Story – Setting

-John and Jack pull the boat up onto the “white sand of the beach” on Sand Island (which I’d coloured yellow in my illustrations).
+John and Jack pull up the boat onto the “white sand of the beach” on Sand Island (I’d coloured it yellow in my illustrations).
 The children spot the place they had picked for their picnic and race each other to it.

 “Last one there is a rotten egg,” shouted Jack.

 Since John was the eldest (being eleven), he won.
 Followed by Jack, Jane and, last of all, Wendy.

 The four children enjoy their picnic and exploring the island.
 However, “soon the day became a little bit dark”.
 John organises a last race around the island.
 He ties for first place with Jack.
 But both boys easily beat the younger girls and start packing the boat while waiting for Jane and Wendy.

 When Jane finally joins the boys, she asks, “Where’s Wendy?”
 Big brother John retorts, “I thought Wendy was with you.”

 Where was she?
 They had better find her soon.
 For when the tide rises, Sand Island will be covered with water …

 The children split up and search three points of the island.
 When they regroup, John remarks out they haven’t looked in the east end of Sand Island.